Compare electricity prices

 I think I need business electricity.
 Can you help?

-Yes, if your business qualifies for a non-domestic tariff, you can also compare business electricity with Compare the Market.
+Yes, if your business qualifies for a non-domestic tariff, you can compare business electricity with Compare the Market.

 I have solar panels.
 Can I switch my feed-in-tariff (FIT) too?